+Please note due to the Covid-19 pandemic some visitor centres are closed and will not re-open this summer.
 Please visit the individual websites for opening times and further information.

 The former keepers’ cottages and outbuildings have been managed by the Ardnamurchan Lighthouse Trust since 1996.
 They are now operated as a visitor centre, offering the chance to learn more about Scottish lighthouses and the flora and fauna of the Ardnamurchan peninsula.
 Find out more.